 Probability is known for its power to embarrass our intuitions.
 In most cases, math and careful observation bear out counterintuitive results.
 After many such experiences, one’s intuition improves (sometimes perhaps crossing into a kind of overcorrection—see the Optional Endnote for some inchoate thoughts on that).
 But some results stay strange, and it’s not always clear whether our rebelling intuitions signal a problem with formal probability, or simply confirm that human cognition has evolved to concoct tidy stories amounting to illusory—if sophisticated—representations of the world rather than to deal head on with complexity, chance, and uncertainty.

 There are three closed doors.
 Behind one is a car.
 Behind each of the other two is a goat.
 You pick a door, hoping to find the car.
 The host, Monty Hall, then does what he always does in this game: he reveals a goat by opening one of the doors you didn’t pick.
 He then offers you the chance to switch to the door he didn’t open.
+(When you chose the car-concealing door, he chooses among the two goat-concealing doors with equal probability.)
 If you switch, what is the probability you find the car?

 The answer is 2/3.
 Nothing strange about that.
 However, if we change the problem so that Monty Hall opens a door at random rather than always revealing a goat, it changes to 1/2.
 This is because 1/3 of the time he’ll reveal the car, thus ending the game.1